Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ### Blanket (5 SP)

-While wrapped in a blanket, you have Advantage on saving throws against extreme cold (see the Dungeon Master’s Guide).
+While wrapped in a blanket, you have Advantage on saving throws against extreme cold (see the Dungeon Master's Guide).

 ---